datacoon/undatum/README.rst

 Windows, etc.
 -------------

-A universal installation method (that works on Windows, Mac OS X, Linux, …, and always provides the latest version) is to use pip:
+A universal installation method (that works on Windows, Mac OS X, Linux, вЂ¦, and always provides the latest version) is to use pip: